IPDSnelting/velcom/docs/bench_repo_specification.md

 * `<interpretation>` can be one of `"LESS_IS_BETTER"`, `"MORE_IS_BETTER"` or `"NEUTRAL"`.
 * `<values>` is an array containing the measured values as numbers.
 The values will be interpreted as 64 bit floating point.

-If an error occurred that prevented this set of measurements to be taken, this format should be used for `<measurements>`:
+If an error occurred that prevented this set of measurements to be taken (perhaps because of an output mismatch or because the commit to benchmark failed to build or crashed), this format should be used for `<measurements>`:
 ```
 {
     "unit": <unit>,